02Kenzo/objectionwiki/Patching-iOS-Applications.md

 ```

 ## preparations - mobileprovision
 With XCode ready we can now generate the `.mobileprovison` file we need.
 This file contains some certificate information as well as the entitlements groups (see the keychain article for more about this) for the application.
 To generate the `.mobileprovision` file, all we need to do is build and deploy a blank iOS application to an iOS device.
-The build process will leave a `embedded.mobileprovision` file in `~/Library/Developer/Xcode/DerivedData/` for us to pick up and re-use.
+The build process will leave an `embedded.mobileprovision` file in `~/Library/Developer/Xcode/DerivedData/` for us to pick up and re-use.
 When you run the `objection patchipa` command, it will automatically search for a valid `embedded.mobileprovision` file in `~/Library/Developer/Xcode/DerivedData/` to use.

-So, to build and deploy a blank iOS application using XCode to get the `embedded.mobileprovision` file:
+So, to build and deploy a blank iOS application using XCode to get the updated `embedded.mobileprovision` file you need:

 1. Start XCode and select "Create new XCode Project"
 ![new](https://i.imgur.com/pgI9GjJ.png)